2018 ALGARVE, portugal

 Interested in experimenting and revisioning traditional techniques in natural materials

 Algarve has a long history, much before the coming of the Romans, strongly connected to the territory resources.
 The rich landscape diversity that can be found here (cork forest, dry fruit farms, mountains, streams and wetlands) are responsible for deep cultural manifestations, namely in crafts, architecture, farming, gastronomy, popular art, dancing, music amongst other things.

 The use of raw natural elements continue to have a strong presence in several crafts namely: cork, palm weaving, clay, cane, wood, stone & textiles.
 But, modernity is rejecting many of these old customs and causing an impoverishment in the Mediterranean culture.

 How to react to this?
 How to save some of these ancestral arts?

-By adding value on the techniques through new designs.
+By adding value on the techniques through new ecologically, socially and economically responsible and sustainable designs.
 Innovative design will add value by connecting these artisans to the new contemporary era.
-By enhancing their self esteem, opportunities and giving work to the old craft masters and a new generation of craftsman.
+By enhancing their self esteem, exposing opportunities and giving work to the old craft masters inspiring a new generation of craftsman.
 That’s what this project is about.